sukerokushin/FF5GBAScriptPort-ChicagoFont/README.md

  - adjusted the variable width definitions,
  - began the painstaking process of reformatting the entire game's dialogue to fit with this new font width,

 all done with noisecross's fantastic [FF5e Text Editor](https://github.com/noisecross/FF5e_Text_Editor).
+Huge thanks to noisecross and the rest of the FF5 Den Discord for helping me solve some real hard nuts to crack!

 Taking some inspiration from xJ4cks's [Bigger Font patch](https://www.romhacking.net/hacks/9389/) for the GBA script port, I also went and formatted the text to follow the convention of adding spaces after linebreaks in dialogue with character names.